 Instructions

-- Cover and chill at least 30 minutes until ready to use.
+- Cover and refrigerate for at least 30 minutes before serving to let the flavors come together.

-- Serve with fish, steaks, prime, rib, or as a dip with veggies.
+- Serve with fish, steak, prime rib, or as a dip for vegetables.

 Herb says